fercho-0109/CNC-2D-cutting-machine-Control/README.md

 3. **Report**: This contains the explanation of the complete process, the mathematical formulations, and the control configuration.

-# Example to run an experiment
+# Example to run the experiment
 **"CNC cutting machine"**
 ### Matlab/Simulink simulation
 1. Download the files.